Layoff and Recall of Regular Faculty

 FACULTY EDUCATIONAL LEAVE REPRESENTATIVES

 Our Collective Agreement provides faculty for the opportunity to apply for educational leave.
-Educational leave is defined as a period of paid leave that allows regular faculty to apply for a period of time (one semester or two semesters) to be freed from their regular duties in order to pursue educational or personal development goals.
-The provisions regarding educational leave are covered in Article 14.0 of the Collective Agreement.
+Educational leave is defined as a period of paid leave that allows regular faculty to apply for a period of time (one semester or one year ) to be freed from their regular duties in order to pursue educational or personal development goals.
+The provisions regarding educational leave are covered in Article 14 of the Collective Agreement.

 As per Article 14.18, “The Educational Leave Committee shall be composed of one representative elected from each professional development committee, and the administrator responsible.
 The elected representatives shall serve for two academic years with half of the members being elected in alternate years.
-The chairperson of the Committee shall be elected by and from the Committee and shall serve for one calendar year.”
+The chairperson of the Committee shall be elected by and from the Committee.”

 Election(s) Summary